Move Forward Logo

 What to Expect at Your First Appointment

-Your first session with a therapist will consist of the therapist collecting information from you about why you are seeking therapy, about your history and about the goals you want to work on in therapy.
-The therapist will talk with you about if and to what extent you would like others such as family to be involved in your therapy.
+Your first session with a therapist will consist of collecting information from you about why you are seeking therapy, your history, and the goals you want to work on in therapy.
+The therapist will discuss if and to what extent you would like others, such as family, to be involved in your therapy.
 This first session is typically about an hour.
-During this session, the therapist will talk with you about the frequency of visits moving forward.
-Frequently, therapists will recommend meeting weekly or once every 2 weeks and sessions are typically 45-60 minutes.
+During this session, the therapist will discuss the frequency of visits moving forward.
+Therapists frequently recommend meeting weekly or once every two weeks, and sessions are typically 45-60 minutes.

 Your First Session